google/proto-quic/src/tools/gn/docs/reference.md

 ### **Variables**

 ```
+  arg_file_template [optional]
+      Path to a file containing the text that should be used as the default
+      args.gn content when you run `gn args`.

   buildconfig [required]
-      Label of the build config file.
+      Path to the build config file.
 This file will be used to set up the
       build file execution environment for each toolchain.

   check_targets [optional]